romeOz/rock-template/README.md

  * The variety of filters (arithmetic/logic operations, conditions, string, date, and url)
  * Custom autoescaping
  * Support adding/customization filters and snippets
- * There is a possibility of adding extensions
+ * There is a possibility of adding custom extensions
- * Caching all entities templating engine (suggest [Rock Cache](https://github.com/romeo7/rock-cache))
+ * Caching all entities template engine (suggest [Rock Cache](https://github.com/romeo7/rock-cache))

 Installation
 -------------------